almostintuitive/ParallelExtensions/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 We all love Array.map in Swift.
 Now you can speed it up by using multiple threads.
-Like boss.
+Like a boss.

 ### Why?